erinlincoln/red-black-tree-forge/README.md

 ## Model Structure

+[Here is a video demo of our project.] (https://youtu.be/Y1hYfNt9LLM)

 Our model uses a basic binary tree structure -- each node has an optional left and an optional right node, and a tree contains an optional root node.
 Our model only examines a single tree at a time.
 On top of these structures, we use several helper functions for calculating other relationships such as parent, sibling, etc.

 Our insert model implements both the basic binary tree insert algorithm and the required rotations for preserving all properties of a red-black tree.
 We use Electrum to handle the steps of the insertion algorithm.
 The initial insert is done in one transition, and each rotation or recoloring step is a separate transition.
 This approach allows us to test and observe the algorithmic complexity of the fix-up algorithm.